 We want to do better than vague claims and greenwash, so we’ve carried out research with the University of Exeter to learn more about Riverford’s sustainability.
-From never using air freight, to making our iconic veg boxes 100% plastic free by the end of 2020, here’s what we’re doing to reduce our environmental impact.
+From never using air freight, to delivering all our fruit and veg in home compostable or paper packaging, here’s what we’re doing to reduce our environmental impact.

 Organic farming is kinder to the planet

 The principle behind organic farming is that we should learn from and farm in sympathy with nature, rather than suppressing and dominating it.
 Organic management:

 - Protects natural resources, such as fresh water and healthy soils

 - Encourages wildlife; there is up to 50% more wildlife on organic farms

 - Avoids pollution from artificial chemicals (we use no artificial pesticides or fertilisers).